Reading Time Calculator: Words Per Minute Guide

 Why does my reading time feel inaccurate?

-Does read time affect SEO or engagement?
+Does showing read time affect engagement?

 Calculate Reading Time Instantly